-- 1. The maximum number of attached dwellings is six (6) in a set. - 2.
-Attached Dwellings must not exceed site coverage stipulated where applicable in Tables 5.1 5.3. - 3.
+- 1. Attached Dwellings must not exceed site coverage stipulated where applicable in Table 5.1 5.3. - 2.
+Garages for attached dwellings are located at the rear of the lot. - 3.
 Attached or abutting dwellings should have a pleasing rhythm and order when seen together as a group, rather than appear as a random arrangement of competing dwellings.
 Each dwelling should benefit from the unified design of the whole form, a co-ordinated style and base colour palette.
-Individuality can be added as small details or accent colours, rather than strikingly different forms.
+Individuality can be added as small details or accent colours, rather than strikingly different forms. - 4.
+The maximum number of attached dwellings is six (6) in a set.